 We offer a curriculum of online workshop modules for clinicians, dedicated to discussing how to support students and help prepare preceptors for placements.
 You can choose some or all of the modules to complete at your leisure, and no registration is required.

-Teaching Support for Health Professionals
+Preceptor Education Program for Health Professionals

 Everything You’ll Need for a Placement